Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Experiments

-To measure model generalization over the sequence of tasks, we make use of the resulting task matrix $R$ (as in \cite{lopez2017gradient}), an $N \times N$ matrix of task accuracy scores (normalized to $[0,1]$).
-We measure average accuracy (ACC) (or mean performance across tasks) and backward transfer (BWT).
+\paragraph{Evaluation Metrics:} To measure model generalization over the sequence of tasks, we make use of the resulting task matrix $R$ (as in \cite{lopez2017gradient}), an $N \times N$ matrix of task accuracy scores (normalized to $[0,1]$), where in this study $N = T$.
+We measure average accuracy (ACC) (mean performance across tasks) and backward transfer (BWT).
 BWT measures the influence that learning a task $T_t$ has on the performance of task $T_k < T_t$.
 A positive BWT indicates that a learning task $T_t$ increases performance on a preceding task $T_k$.
 As such, a higher BWT is better and a strongly negative BWT means there is stronger (more catastrophic) forgetting.

-In addition, we propose two additional, complementary metrics, with the motivation that these metrics examine aspects of forgetting and capacity not clearly captured ACC or BWT.
-Our two measures, True BWT (TBWT) and Cumulative BWT for task $T_t$ (CBWT(t)), are defined as follows:

-where $G_{i,i}$ is the performance of an independent classifier trained on task $i$ (in our experiments, this was a full capacity MLP trained via backprop).
-TBWT is meant to relate the degradation in prior task performance by replacing the diagonal of task matrix $R$ with a ``gold standard'', which is the performance of a model that, in isolation, is able to allocate its full capacity to a particular task.
-CBWT(t) is a task-specific metric, where we instead examine a particular column of $R$, and measure the total amount of forgetting throughout the entire sequential learning process, instead of simply examining the final performance at the end (bottom row of $R$) as BWT can only do.
-CBWT(t) would punish models that suffer large dips in performance in the middle of learning (but not necessarily at the end), and would be better suited for characterizing forgetting in stream settings than BWT.
+Mean and standard deviation ($10$ trials) are reported for ACC and mean ($10$ trials) for BWT (see Appendix for standard deviation).
+The formulas for ACC, BWT, and for a new set of metrics created to analyze memory retention, are provided in the Appendix.